wp-plugins/leenkme/readme.txt

 What can you do with leenk.me?

 * Publish automatically to your social networks when you publish a new post in WordPress.
 * Works with Posts, Pages, and Custom Post Types.
+(Requires WP 2.9+ for Posts and 3.0+ for Custom Post Types)
 * Choose which categories are published automatically.
 * Exclude individual posts from being published to your social networks.
 * Automatically post to your social networks when a scheduled post is published.